SweetySojrani/Starbucks-Rest-API/3.GoPaymentAPI/Readme.md

 Steps Performed:
-- Create DataBase for GoAPI in AWS/
+- Create DataBase for GoAPI in AWS
 - Create GoAPI in local machine and test the create order and create payment functions
 - After successful run create docker image of the GoAPI and push on docker hub
 - Create a new GoAPI AWS instance and pull the image from Dockerhub